 Asylum is protection given by a country to someone fleeing from persecution in their own country.
 An asylum seeker is someone who has applied for asylum and is awaiting a decision on whether they will be granted refugee status.

 An asylum applicant who does not qualify for refugee status may still be granted leave to remain in the UK for humanitarian or other reasons.
-An asylum seeker whose application is refused at initial decision may appeal the decision through an appeals process and, if successful, may be granted leave to remain.
+An asylum seeker whose application is refused at initial decision may appeal the decision through an appeal process and, if successful, may be granted leave to remain.

 Asylum applications

 • The annual number of asylum applications to the UK peaked in 2002 at 84,132.
 After that the number fell sharply to reach a twenty-year low point of 17,916 in 2010.
-It rose steadily throughout the 2010s, then sharply in 2021 and again in 2022 to reach 74,751 applications, the highest annual number since 2002.
+It rose steadily throughout the 2010s, then rapidly from 2021 onwards to reach 81,130 applications in 2022, the highest annual number since 2002.

 Proportion of all migrants who are asylum seekers and refugees